MFT for CMMC: Ensure Your Managed File Transfer Solution is CMMC Compliant

 It is certainly the case that when it comes to transferring files within a context where CUI is involved, any file transfer solution would need to meet minimum security requirements for at least CMMC Level 2.

-How Does MFT Affect CMMC Compliance?
+How Can an MFT Solution Affect CMMC Compliance?

 Because CMMC regulations require much more than simple technical security measures to protect data, a compliant managed file transfer (MFT) solution provides numerous data control, security, and auditing capabilities.
 This is why many contractors opt for managed file transfer solutions like Kiteworks Secure MFT to handle enterprise file transfer.